A View from Erica Naone

 Social-media researcher Danah Boyd summed the situation up well in a piece for TR last year:

 Privacy is not simply about controlling access.
 It’s about understanding a social context, having a sense of how our information is passed around by others, and sharing accordingly.
-As social media mature, we must rethink how we encode privacy into our systems.Gain the insight you need on privacy at EmTech MIT.
+As social media mature, we must rethink how we encode privacy into our systems.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.